supercharge/docs/hercules.md

 # Future Studio Hercules

 ## Introduction
 Web applications become powerful and require multiple dependencies. ercules makes it simple to have your tooling dependencies locally available.
-Hercules uses [Vagrant](https://www.vagrantup.com/) to gracefully provision virtual machine.
+Hercules uses [Vagrant](https://www.vagrantup.com/) to gracefully provision virtual machines.

 A typical application consists of multiple tools.
 For example, your project may need a database to store the application data and a second data store for caching.
 Another project may require another tool, and so on.

-Hercules gives your a same named CLI `hercules` to manage the Vagrant box.
-The box runs on any MacOS, Linux, and Windows machine and comes with Node.js, NPM, Yarn, MariaDB, PostgreSQL, Redis, and many more services preinstalled.
+Hercules is a Vagrant box providing popular tooling for easy usage.
+The box runs on any MacOS, Linux, and Windows machine and comes with Node.js, NPM, Yarn, MariaDB, PostgreSQL, Redis and many more services preinstalled.

 ### Included Software